 Disbursement is the process used to make funds available to students who receive financial aid.
-Federal financial aid check is disbursed in each equal payment per academic year.
-Students will be noticed by email for either pickup or mail to the mailing address provided on file.
+The Federal Student Aid check is disbursed in each equal payment per academic year.
+Students will be noticed by email for either pickup or mail to the mailing address provided on file